Appfairy/shapeit/README.md

 ## Docs

 Shapeit is a function which accepts a single parameter of a roughly drawn shape.
-The given shape is an array of number pairs representing 2D coordinates with X and Y values.
+The given shape is an array of number pairs representing 2D vertices with X and Y values.
 A simple use case can be seen below:

 ```js
 import shapeit from 'shapeit'